iHemp is not a Drug Remove industrial Hemp from the Misuse of drugs act MoDA 1975

 The WHO does not recommend CBD for medical use.

-Due to Industrial Hemps low THC content 0.35% and its inability to be used as a recreational drug for abuse IndustrialHemp produced for food or fibre is exempt from the UN single convention.
+Due to Industrial Hemps low THC content 0.35% and its inability to be used as a recreational drug for abuse IndustrialHemp produced for food fibre or horticultural purpose is exempt from the UN single convention.

 The people who sign this petition ask the newly elected New Zealand Government to acknowledge that Industrial Hemp is not a drug and there is no need for it to be regulated as one.

 It has no potential harms associated with any products derived in part or in whole from the plant.
 Hemp is how we should educate our children on the correct uses for Cannabis Sativa L. The object of the regulations are supposed to enable licence holders to grow, process, produce, and trade in these products.

 It in fact it has major economic and health benefits to New Zealand’s business, health, housing, environmental, and rural sectors.